lejmr/ansible-role-css/README.md

 - startup behaviour can be defined
 - by correctly defining the unit (see below), we can ensure we always have a clean container.

-Here is an example `myapp_container.service` unit file (about what's produced by above code):
+Here is an example `docker-myapp.service` unit file (about what's produced by above code):

     [Unit]